 Royal Links in Las Vegas - 7

-The 7th green at Royal Links Golf Club in Las Vegas.
+The seventh green at Royal Links Golf Club in Las Vegas.

 Postage Stamp at Royal Links in Las Vegas - 8

-The 8th hole at Royal Links Golf Club in Las Vegas is the famous "Postage Stamp" from Royal Troon in Scotland.
+The eighth hole at Royal Links Golf Club in Las Vegas is the famous "Postage Stamp" from Royal Troon in Scotland.

 Road Hole Bunkers at Royal Links in Las Vegas - 10